It's that time of year when witches, goblins and black cats crowd store shelves, backlit by the light of full Moon

 The name Halloween is a contraction of the term "All Hallows Eve," or the night before All Saints Day.
 All Hallow's Eve was originally practiced by the Catholic Church in May, but moved to Nov.
 1 in the 8th century to coincide with pagan festivals of the dead.

 On the British Isles, the ancient Celts called their festival of the dead Samhain (pronounced sow-en), meaning "end of summer."
 As the weather turned colder, people's world turned to focus on the inner life -- both indoors and within the self.
+Share a free sample 2015 Romantic Forecast.
+Get a free preview of your one-week Romantic Forecast!
+Make the most out of your love life!

 Such turning points were considered "threshold" moments.
 Threshholds are where two worlds intersect, and were considered particularly potent times.
 Samhain was known as the time of year when veil between the world of the living and world of the dead is thinnest, allowing spirits to travel back and visit the land of the living.